jtaylortech/chatbot-deeplearning/README.md

 - create `intents.json` file

 ### Data Prep
-- these succeeding steps will be completed in the `train.ipynb` file
+- these succeeding steps will be completed in the `train.ipynb` file -> everything is successfully ran in the `train-kg.ipynb` file
     - import all the required packages
     - load the json file and extract necessary data
         - the `training_sentences` variable is what holds the training data -> the sample messages is the intent categories